 856 IAC 4: Pharmacist Vaccinations Administered Via Protocol Authority

-Indiana law allows a pharmacist to administer an immunization to an individual under a drug order or a prescription.
-There are no restrictions regarding the type of immunization that can be administered via drug order or prescription.
+Indiana law allows a pharmacist or pharmacist intern (includes student) to administer an immunization to an individual under a drug order or a prescription.
+There are no restrictions regarding the type of immunization that can be administered to an individual via drug order or prescription.

-A pharmacist may administer an immunization for influenza to a group of individuals under a drug order, a prescription, or according to a protocol approved by a physician if the following requirements are met:
+A pharmacist or pharmacist intern (includes student) may administer the following immunizations to a group of individuals under a drug order, a prescription, or according to a protocol approved by a physician:

 The protocol for the administration of immunizations must include the following: